cgtobi/netatmo_custom/README.md

 You can now select the homes you want to support in your homeassistant instance (some complex houses may have multiple legrand gateways, hence the need to select multiple covered homes)

 Once this integration is properly installed
-1. Go tot Settings > Devices & Services > Integrations Select the netatmo one (should have the HACS logo)
+1. Go to Settings > Devices & Services > Integrations Select the netatmo one (should have the HACS logo)
 2. Click Configure
 3. If you have multiple Homes, you should see a selector to select the homes to be covered
 4. Unfortunately you will have to manually delete the devices and entities not exposed anymore